Side note 1: I have been thinking about this article for nine years, which explains why it is so long.

-Reasons to move out can be culture, customs or religion, lack of democracy, corruption, the absence of opportunities, war….
+Reasons to move out can be culture, customs, religion, lack of democracy, corruption, the absence of opportunities, war….
 There are as many reasons to immigrate as there are people that do so.

-I once met a girl that had immigrated to Belgium because the mafia was after her dad in her home country.
+I once met a girl that had immigrated to Belgium because the mafia was after her family in her home country.

-The thing that almost no one realizes about moving to a new country is the following: it sucks.
+The thing that no one realizes about moving to a new country is that it sucks.

-It sucks because you’re taken out of your environment with its codes and practices and get immersed in a brand new environment with different codes and practices that you have to learn all over again.
+It sucks because you’re taken out of your environment with its codes and practices and get immersed in a brand new environment with different codes and practices.
+You have to learn them all over again.

 Or to be more specific, you don’t.